 The anime adaptation already has six episodes that take the bulk of the stories from the comic book series and beautifully combine them in fluid storytelling with added flashbacks not found in the comic books.

 The Trese Story

-With her twin bodyguards: the “Kambal sigbins” and a little help from her information broker: the “nuno sa manhole,” she goes from crime scene to crime scene encountering the occasional dead ghost and vampiric creature.
-She goes on to solve minor problems until it all ties together, and we realize that it was all under the direction of a supernatural crime syndicate.
+With her twin bodyguards: the “Kambal sigbins” and a little help from her information broker: the “nuno sa manhole,” she goes from offense scene to offense scene encountering the occasional no longer living ghost and vampiric creature.
+She goes on to solve minor problems until it all ties together, and we realize that it was all under the direction of a supernatural offense syndicate.

 Differences from the Trese comic series can be seen as this anime series ties all three volumes into overlapping story arcs that bring the story to life.